i-am-the-slime/menthal-models/README.md

 Usage with SBT (Scala)
 =============

+1.
-1.If you do not have it already, add Bintray as a resolver to `build.sbt`:
+If you do not have it already, add Bintray as a resolver to `build.sbt`:
 ```
   resolvers += "jcenter" at "http://jcenter.bintray.com"
 ```
+2.
-2. Add the dependency by adding the following to your `build.sbt`:
+Add the dependency by adding the following to your `build.sbt`:
 ```
   libraryDependencies += "org.menthal" % "menthal-models" % "0.2"
 ```